sighupio/fury-getting-started/fury-on-talos/README.md

 As you can see, we will be using only the Monitoring, Logging, and Ingress modules.

+> ℹ️ You can get a full `Furyfile.yml` file and a `kustomization.yaml` file for a version of KFD using the following command:
+>
+> ```bash
+> furyctl init --version v1.23.1
+> ```
+>
+> The command will download the files that you can use as the starting point to configure and deploy the distribution.
+>
+> ⚠️ Don't run this command now, it will overwrite the existing `Furyfile.yml`

 ### Download the modules

-Now that we have a `Furyfile.yml`, we can proceed to download all the modules.
+Now that we have a `Furyfile.yml`, we can proceed to download the modules.

 1. Run the following command to download the modules specified by the Furyfile: